-Please note that The Mary Byron Project is not a crisis center and does not provide any emergency services such as counseling, housing, legal or financial assistance.
-If you're looking for assistance, please refer to our list of resources which cover a wide variety of needs.
+Please note that The Mary Byron Project is not a crisis center and does not provide any emergency services such as counseling, housing, or financial assistance.
+If you're looking for these types of assistance, please refer to our list of resources which cover a wide variety of needs.

 THE MARY BYRON STORY

 Seven years after their daughter's murder and six years after the creation of automated victim notification technology (VINE), Pat and John Byron spearheaded the creation of the Mary Byron Project, an organization dedicated to finding innovations that save lives.

 The Mary Byron Project is named in honor of a woman whose time was cut short.

 Mary had been raped, assaulted, and stalked by her former boyfriend in late 1993.
 He was arrested and jailed for these crimes, but someone posted his bail and he was released.
 There was no way for Mary to know.

 On the evening of December 6, 1993, Mary sat in her car as it warmed up after leaving her job.
 Her former boyfriend approached from the driver’s side and fired seven bullets into her head and chest at point blank range, killing her.
 It was Mary’s 21st birthday.

 The community was stunned and outraged.
 County officials and engineers worked diligently to design a system that would let crime victims know whether their offenders are in jail, where they are held, and when they are released.

 Exactly one year after Mary’s murder, Jefferson County, Kentucky became the first community to institute automated telephone notification for crime victims and other concerned citizens.
 That system is VINE® — The National Victim Notification Network, now used in thousands of communities across the nation.

 John Byron, Mary’s father, couldn’t help but think about what might have been.
 After VINE was introduced, he said, “If only they’d had this a year ago, Mary would be alive.”